aishwaryap95/GitHub-CheatSheet/README.md

 This repository serves as a handy reference guide for both beginners and experienced users who want to quickly access and learn about various GitHub commands and functionalities.
 It aims to provide a centralized resource that covers a wide range of GitHub operations, enabling users to navigate through the intricacies of version control, collaboration, and repository management.

 Happy coding and collaborating with GitHub!

+# Why should we use pull requests?
+- Anyone with read access to a repo, can create a pull request
+- If we want to create a new branch for pull request and do not have wrie permission to the repo, you can fork the repo first.